Basic example#

 Connecting the topology objects#

-After adding the objects and defining parameters to them, we need to connect them together in order for the model to know which parts that can interact with each other.
+After adding the objects and setting their input attributes, we need to connect them together in order for the model to know which parts that can interact with each other.
 This means for instance that we need to connect a certain reservoir to a certain plant.
 In this example, Reservoir1 should connect to Plant1, Plant1 should then further be connected to Reservoir2, whereas Reservoir2 again connects to Plant2.
-Additionally, we need to correcrtly connect the gates, spillways and bypasses.
-We always connect objects from the top to the bottom, starting with the uppermost object relative to elevation.
-Note that it is necessary to specify the keyword argument “connection_type” when connecting a bypass or spill gate to the upper reservoir, but it is not needed when the bypass or spill gate is connected to the downstream reservoir.
+Additionally, we need to connect the rivers to act as spillways and bypasses.
+Unlike the connections between the generators and the plants we made earlier, the topological connections are directional.
+This means that connecting a reservoir to a plant is different to connecting a plant to a reservoir:

 rsv1.connect_to(plant1)